asethi19/AINewsLetterGenerator/replit.md

 3. **AI Processing**: Selected articles are processed by Claude AI to generate newsletter content
 4. **Review & Edit**: Generated newsletters can be reviewed and modified
 5. **Publishing**: Final newsletters are published to Beehiiv platform
+6. **Social Media Generation**: AI creates platform-specific posts for Twitter, Instagram, and YouTube
+7. **Multi-channel Distribution**: Content is automatically scheduled across social platforms
-6. **Tracking**: All activities are logged for monitoring and debugging
+8. **Tracking**: All activities are logged for monitoring and debugging

 ## External Dependencies